 KNCCI is a membership-based Trade Support Institution (TSI) working to protect the commercial and industrial interests of the Kenyan business community.
 KNCCI advocates for the creation of a favourable commercial, trade and investment environment that supports enterprise expansion.
 The membership of KNCCI constitutes small micro enterprises (SMEs), medium and large enterprises.

-AO: Since inception, how has KNCCI developed and progressed in terms of its key objectives and the messages it tries to get across?
+Since inception, how has the Kenya National Chamber of Commerce and Industry developed and progressed in terms of its key objectives and the messages it tries to get across?

 RN: While the key objectives of all chambers have remained the same (protecting and developing the interests of the business community), the scope and mode of discharging its mandate has immensely transformed.